A small kitchen, a hot oven, a dangerously powerful mixer…not exactly the place for a small child, right? Actually, it’s exactly the place!

 BONUS: ENJOY IT!!
 It’s easy to go into something like this thinking it isn’t going to be any fun.

 Maybe you’re not a messy person.
-Maybe letting go is hard for you.
-Maybe you’re a master chef.
+Perhaps letting go is hard for you.
+Or maybe you’re a master chef.
 Look at this as something totally different than what you normally do.
 Let go and enjoy your little ones just being little!

 So are you wondering what we made?
 Here’s the recipe!!